André Kimbuta

-André Kimbuta (born 15 June 1954 in Kikwit, Kwilu District) is a Congolese politician and a former Governor of Kinshasa.
+André Kimbuta (born 15 June 1954) is a Congolese politician and a former Governor of Kinshasa.

 The Boteti affair

-Daniel Boteti, the Vice-President of the Provincial Assembly of Kinshasa, was murdered on July 6, 2008.
+Daniel Boteti, the vice-president of the Provincial Assembly of Kinshasa, was murdered on July 6, 2008.
 Patrick Mwewa, who was along with five others charged with the killing, alleged before a military tribunal on July 18 that Yango had ordered Boteti's death, offering Mwewa $1,200 to take part in the murder.
 Kimbuta's spokesperson Therese Olenga said that the testimony was filled with "contradictions".